jontapia/data_entry-practice-/README.md

 # Logistics Data Integrity & Optimization

-> **A data quality and process improvement project demonstrating end-to-end Excel data cleaning, standardization, and reporting for warehouse shipping operations.**
+> **A data quality and process improvement practice project displaying the end-to-end Excel data cleaning, standardization, and reporting for warehouse shipping logs and operations.**

 ---